 Structuring the buyback to attract all irresponsibly owned or unwanted guns.
 Any unwanted gun is a potential for bad outcomes, and a safe forever home for each and every unwanted gun is our goal.

-Buybacks should be handled by neutral parties like Fifty50 Forever Home and in such places community centers and houses of worship and Fifty50 turn-in boxes, rather than with law enforcement involvement or at police stations.
+Buybacks should be handled by neutral parties like Fifty50 Forever Home and in places like community centers, houses of worship and Fifty50 turn-in boxes rather than with law enforcement involvement or at police stations.

 Do gun buybacks and gun surrender programs work?